 But, wait, you’re not done yet!

 Once you’ve uploaded content to one or more such networks, then syndicate it to social networks.
 It’s like a “2 for the price of 1” special.
+How's that for great content marketing!

 In addition to creating content on your website, develop some just for social and content networks.
 While I believe your company website should be your main content hub, networks like Facebook and YouTube can serve as major outposts designed to send traffic back to it.